Dry cleaning: Perchloroethylene

-Perchloroethylene (PCE or perc, tetrachloroethylene) is the main solvent in dry cleaning and it has been in use since the 1930s.
+Perchloroethylene (C2Cl4; PCE or perc, tetrachloroethylene) is the main solvent in dry cleaning and it has been in use since the 1930s.
 PCE is the most common solvent, the standard for cleaning performance.
 It is a highly effective cleaning solvent with a KB-value of 90, and it is thermally stable, nonflammable, recyclable, and has very low toxicity and a pleasant smell.
 PCE is recycled by distillation at its boiling point (121 °C).
 Unlike the related dry-cleaning solvent carbon tetrachloride, perchloroethylene is not an ozone-depleting substance.
 Perchloroethylene can cause color bleeding/loss, especially at higher temperatures.
 In some cases it may damage special trims, buttons and beads on some garments.
 It is better for oil-based stains than more common water-soluble stains.
 It does not leave smell on dry-cleaned clothes.
+A dry cleaning machine running on perchloroethylene is called a "perc machine".

 P300 model dry cleaning machine with PLC control designed for use with perchloroethylene.
 Manufactured by BÖWE Textile Cleaning; Germany.

 Inhalation of high concentrations of perchloroethylene can produce narcotic and hallucinogenic effects, thus perchloroethylene is regarded as a mild neurotoxin and these effects are completely reversible upon the cessation of exposure.
 The toxicity of perchloroethylene is moderate to low and reports of human injury are uncommon despite its wide usage in dry cleaning and degreasing.
 Perchloroethylene is classified as "probably carcinogenic to humans" (Group 2A, same classification as red meat and hot beverages) by the International Agency for Research on Cancer (IARC).
 There is a suspicion that it is carcinogenic to humans in long term, but the evidence is limited since most of the evaluated dry-cleaners had heavy smoking and drinking habits which are known carcinogens and were exposed to many other chemicals at the workplace.
-A study published in 2011 investigated cancer rates among dry cleaners exposed to perchloroethylene for many years and laundry workers who were not exposed to perchloroethylene as the control group, based on a total of more than nine thousand people, found no difference in the cancer rates between the two groups: there was no significant increase in the incidence of esophageal, cervical, liver, kidney and bladder cancers, which were previously suspected to be caused by perchloroethylene, between the two groups.
+A study published in 2011 investigated cancer rates among dry cleaners exposed to perchloroethylene for many years and laundry workers who were not exposed to perchloroethylene as the control group, based on a total of more than nine thousand people, found no difference in the cancer rates between the two groups: there was no significant increase in the incidence of esophageal, cervical, liver, kidney and bladder cancers, which were previously suspected to be caused by perchloroethylene.
 The exposure to perchloroethylene in a typical dry cleaner is considered far below the levels required to cause any risk.